fabioberger/coinbase-go/README.md

 ## Error Handling

-All error handling returns the errors to the calling client method.
-Any API request for which coinbase returns an error encoded in the JSON response, this error will be parsed and the client method will return it as a Golang error struct.
-Therefore error handling will always take place through the error ('err') variable returned by the client methods.
-Lastly, it is important to note that for HTTP requests, if the response code is not '200 OK', an error will be returned to the client method detailing the response code that was received.
+All errors generated at runtime will be returned to the calling client method.
+Any API request for which Coinbase returns an error encoded in a JSON response will be parsed and returned by the client method as a Golang error struct.
+Lastly, it is important to note that for HTTP requests, if the response code returned is not '200 OK', an error will be returned to the client method detailing the response code that was received.

 ## Examples